Welfare of farmed insects: Debate over insects' capacity for welfare

+As a result of the growing evidence base supporting the plausibility of insect pain and sentience, insect welfare is being increasingly discussed in all settings where insects are used and managed, including laboratory settings.
+Vincent Wigglesworth suggested a precautionary approach of anaesthetizing insects during potentially painful procedures.
+John Cooper has written about techniques for "Anesthesia, analgesia, and euthanasia of invertebrates" including insects.
+Neil A. C. Bennie and colleagues proposed a method for chemical euthanasia of insects and other terrestrial arthropods.
+As of 2024, the Insect Welfare Research Society guidelines for protecting and promoting insect welfare in research recommend chemical agents, rapid freezing, immersion in alcohol following anesthesia, or crushing/grinding as methods that may humanely euthanize insects.
+Insect welfare is currently not regulated in research settings, resulting in the frequent reporting of some low-welfare practices such as vivisection (live dissection of an animal without anesthetics) in the discipline.
+Recent research suggests that the Canadian public believes insect welfare in research should be regulated to 2/3rds the level of oversight given to vertebrates.

-Some authors have begun extending discussions of insect welfare beyond the laboratory to the domain of raising insects for food.
-The Dutch Animal Act, which went into effect on 1 January 2013, created a regulatory framework for farm-animal welfare based on the five freedoms, and the law specifically lists a number of insect species as "production animals" whose wellbeing needs to be respected.
+Some authors, including animal ethicists and academics that research insect farming, have begun extending discussions of insect welfare beyond the laboratory to the domain of raising insects for food, feed, or pet food.
+The Dutch Animal Act, which went into effect on 1 January 2013, created a regulatory framework for farm-animal welfare based on the Five Freedoms, and the law specifically lists a number of insect species as "production animals" whose wellbeing needs to be respected.
 Dutch politician Marianne Thieme asked a series of questions suggesting concern that insect farming would multiply the number of animals farmed and killed for human consumption.
 Robert Nathan Allen of the pro-entomophagy organization Little Herds feels that the welfare of insects is important, though he believes well managed farms can maintain high standards of care.
-Some entomophagy suppliers highlight the importance of humane insect treatment.
-For instance, World Ento uses the name "Good Karma Killing" to describe its process of freezing insects into a stasis state.
+Some entomophagy suppliers highlight the importance of humane insect treatment, though the industry recognizes that evidence on which practices actually result in humane treatment is currently lacking.
+For instance, World Ento uses the name "Good Karma Killing" to describe its process of freezing insects into a stasis state, but this method is not expected to produce a humane death according to the American Veterinary and Medical Association.
 A 2013 FAO report on "Edible insects" includes a section encouraging high standards of welfare in entomophagy operations, despite uncertainty about whether insects can suffer.